Voyage National Program

 It is noteworthy that SSEP flight experiments are selected by a review board convened at the Smithsonian National Air and Space Museum, the site of Voyage on the National Mall.
 It is also noteworthy that the International Space Station is an extraordinary platform from which to view our world from space, a perspective that is central to the intent of Voyage.
-It is therefore fitting that on this website, dedicated to the human act of voyage, we provide you views of your world from space – live from the ISS.
+It is therefore fitting that on this website, dedicated to the human act of voyage, that we provide you views of your world from space – live from the ISS.
 Using the toggles below, take a voyage 260 miles above Earth’s surface … and look down in awe.

 The ISS Current Location tracker above was developed by the European Space Agency (ESA).
 ESA’s Columbus laboratory is a component of the ISS.
 Visit the ESA website for more information on the tracker.

 This high definition video of your world is being telemetered to Earth LIVE from the International Space Station.
 To determine what portion of Earth is in view, use the ‘ISS Current Location’ toggle above.
 We invite you to get into the spirit of exploration on the frontiers of space – select an audio file below, expand the HDEV video window to full screen, and look down from 250 miles above Earth’s surface.
 Suggestions for other audio tracks are welcome:)

 David Bowie’s Space Oddity, sung by Canadian Astronaut Chris Hadfield on ISS (watch his video)